vthonte/Box/README.md

 **[off-grid-mobile-ai](https://github.com/alichherawalla/off-grid-mobile-ai)** — Mohammed Ali Chherawalla for the on-device Stable Diffusion Android implementation, which was instrumental in getting efficient on-device image generation working and influenced parts of Box’s pipeline.

+ **[PocketSage](https://github.com/umerarif01/pocketsage)** — Umer Arif for the clean, fully offline RAG-on-Android reference implementation that the Document Q&A feature in Box is based on.

 Thanks to **aryoda** and all the contributors for consistently reporting valid bugs.
 Appreciate the reports !